ArchiDog1998/RotationSolver/README.md

 * Overcap prevention on GNB now extends to single-target combo and has also been added to WAR/DRK.
 * A second overcap prevention has been added for Infuriate/Bloodfest.
 * An MP overcap prevention that involves weaving a CD before syphon strike/stalwart soul has been added.
-* No Mercy will turn into Sonic Break while buff is active.*
+* No Mercy will turn into Bow Shock, and then Sonic Break, while buff is active.*
 * Single-target combo and AoE combo on WAR will be replaced by Fell Cleave/Decimate during Inner Release to prevent wasting GCDs.
 * Meikyo will be replaced by Jinpu/Shifu while its buff is up.
 * Shoha will replace Iaijutsu/Tsubame when Meditation gauge is full.